networkx/networkx/doc/source/tutorial.rst

 ==========================

 See the MultiGraph and MultiDiGraph classes.
-For example, to build Euler's famous graph of the bridges of Konigsberg over the Pregel river, one can use:
+For example, to build Euler's famous graph of the bridges of Königsberg over the Pregel river, one can use

->>> K=nx.MultiGraph(name="Konigsberg")
+>>> K=nx.MultiGraph(name="Königsberg")
 >>> K.add_edges_from([("A","B","Honey Bridge"),
 ...                   ("A","B","Blacksmith's Bridge"),
 ...                   ("A","C","Green Bridge"),